 A workflow for creating and editing publication ready scientific reports, from one or more Jupyter Notebooks

-A workflow for creating and editing publication ready scientific reports and presentations, from one or more Jupyter Notebooks, without leaving the browser!
+A program for creating and editing publication ready scientific reports and presentations, from one or more Jupyter Notebooks.

 In essence, the dream is to have the ultimate hybrid of Jupyter Notebook, WYSIWYG editor (e.g. MS Word) and document preparation system (e.g. TexMaker), being able to:

 - Dynamically (and reproducibly) explore data, run code and output the results

 - Dynamically edit and visualise the basic components of the document (text, math, figures, tables, references, citations, etc).

 - Have precise control over what elements are output to the final document and how they are layed out and typeset.

 - Also be able to output the same source document to different layouts and formats (pdf, html,presentation slides, etc).

 - optionally create a .bib file and external images